bvalosek/billy/README.md

 ### Environments

-`billy` is written to run in modern Javascript environments (ES2017) that support the CommonJS module system (e.g, Node 7).
+Billy is written to run in modern Javascript environments (ES2017) that support the CommonJS module system (e.g, Node 7).

 #### Older JS Runtimes